You need to give up some of your spare time and not everyone can serve as a magistrate.

 Conflicts of interest

-You can’t be a magistrate if you work in one of a small number of jobs where there could be a conflict of interest - eg if you are a police officer.
+You can’t be a magistrate if you work in one of a small number of jobs where there could be a conflict of interest - for instance if you are a police officer.

 Time off for magistrate duties